-YOUNG SCHOLARS Rule of FOUR Thinking like a scholar F Follows Rules and Procedures A scholar has a thirst for knowledge.
+YOUNG SCHOLARS Rule of FOUR Thinking like a scholar A scholar has a thirst for knowledge.
 A scholar takes time to ponder.
 A scholar takes risks.
 A scholar asks questions.
 A scholar perseveres and practices.
-O Organization of Thoughts and Actions U Use Every Opportunity to Learn R Respectful and Responsible Parent Responsibilities to Support Scholarly Pursuits and Rule of FOUR Teacher Responsibilities to Support Scholarly Pursuits and Rule of FOUR Make certain that your child arrives on time rested and prepared to learn.
-Provide the school uniform.
-Support the Math Rulers.
-Complete the Parent Volunteer Tracking Hours at Scholar-Led Conferences.
-Attend Scholar-led Conferences, Awards Assembly, and other school activities.
-Support bucket dipping rules Be prepared to engage all scholars in learning.
+F Follows Rules and Procedures O Organization of Thoughts and Actions U Use Every Opportunity to Learn R Respectful and Responsible Parent Responsibilities to Support Scholarly Pursuits and Rule of FOUR Teacher Responsibilities to Support Scholarly Pursuits and Rule of FOUR Make certain that your child arrives on time rested and prepared to learn.
+Provide the school uniform Attend Scholar-led Conferences, Awards Assembly, and other school activities.
+Support PAWS Program Be prepared to engage all scholars in learning.
 Communicate regularly with scholar and parents.
 Spotlight scholar achievement.
 Lead scholars through the portfolio process for scholar-led conferences.
-Support Math Rulers.
-Support bucket dipping rules
+Support PAWS program